 A great practice is to run a warm-up poll to get people to open the app so they are ready when you fire up your first “real” poll.
-As people will already be in the app, it will only take a few seconds for the results to start appearing on the screen.
+Once people start submitting their inputs, the results will appear on the screen in a few seconds.

 Pro tip: To increase participation, you can follow the vote count in the top right corner to see how many people have already sent in their votes.
 You can encourage more people to participate by saying: “We’re on 85, let’s try to hit at least 100.”

-Live polling brings real value only when it’s facilitated.
+Live polls bring real value to presentations only when they’re well facilitated.
 As our dear friend and seasoned moderator, Jan-Jaap In der Maur said:

 “The moderators or speakers need to move beyond the mere act of voting.
 What’s really critical is the follow-up on the results of the vote.”

-In other words, there is very little meaning in just collecting the votes if we don’t elaborate on the results or trigger a discussion afterward.
+In other words, there is very little meaning in just collecting the votes if we don’t elaborate on the results or trigger a discussion afterwards.